AlbinMurtezaj/TSP_GeneticAlgorithm/README.md

 4. **Start New Calculation:**
    - To select new locations, press "Start New Calculation."

+This website is also deployed at: https://albinmurtezaj.github.io/TSP_GeneticAlgorithm/<br/>
+The user manual is the same as from step 2

 ### Contributors
 - [Alban Murtezaj](https://github.com/aalbaan)</br>
 - [Albin Murtezaj](https://github.com/AlbinMurtezaj) </br>